andreasgrill/custom-dns-server/README.md

 ## Webservice
 A webservice is required that might take existing DNS server IPs as GET parameters and should return IP addresses separated by comma, or nothing if no change is required.
-The webservice and its exact URI can be specified in the [config.json](config.json) file.
+The webservice and its exact URI can be specified in the `dns-server-repo` entry in [config.json](config.json).

 [uci]:http://nbd.name/gitweb.cgi?p=uci.git;a=summary